curtanderson/DSI/README.md

 - it calculates the mean, minimum, and maximum fine in that file and prints it to the standard output
 - it finds all infractions of type "FAIL PARK/STP NEAR RIGHT LIMIT", extracts the infraction description, the fine amount, and the location of the fine, and stores those in infractions.csv

-To invoke `homework.sh', do the following:
+To invoke `homework.sh`, do the following:

 ```
 homework.sh parking_csv_file